×

 Use the pod pullMethod: node when creating a data volume from a registry source to take advantage of the OKD pull secret, which is required to pull container images from the Red Hat registry.

-Best practices when defining an RHACM-discovered virtual machine
+Best practices when defining an RHACM-discovered VM

 You can configure any VM in the cluster that is not an RHACM-managed application as an RHACM-discovered application.
 This includes VMs imported by using the Migration Toolkit for Virtualization (MTV), VMs created by using the OKD Virtualization web console, or VMs created by any other means, such as the CLI.